3 Quick And Easy Ways To Make Named Ranges

 Screenshot showing cell range B1:B5 selected.

-2. With the range selected, go to Formulas on the ribbon (Step 1 in the image) and on the Defined Names group, choose Define Name (Step 2 in the image).
+2. With the range selected, go to Formulas on the ribbon, and in the Defined Names group, choose Define Name.

 Screenshot showing the Define Name option in the Defined Names group on the Formulas Tab.